-This means trustees must act with a reasonable standard of care and skill for the wellbeing of the beneficiaries, again in accordance with the trust deed.
+This means trustees must act with a reasonable standard of care and skill for the well-being of the beneficiaries, again in accordance with the trust deed.
 The standard of care and skill expected of a trustee will be higher where they have special knowledge or experience in trust-related matters;

-• The duty to invest prudently
+The duty to invest prudently

-Trustees must do their best to make wise decisions when dealing with trust money.
+When dealing with trust assets trustees are expected to exercise business-like care and skill.
 It is strongly advisable to obtain professional advice before committing to any investment programme;